Bones in suitcase still a mystery but new leads investigated

 - UW Huskies finish No. 4 in final AP poll; USC jumps to No. 3

-She was wearing a black Miley Cyrus hoodie and black Victoria’s Secret pants.
+The luggage that contained her remains was a black, full-size Quest suitcase.
+She was wearing a black Miley Cyrus hoodie, pink Nike tennis shoes and black Victoria’s Secret pants with the words “LOVE PINK” in large letters down one leg.

 Investigators estimate the woman died about six months before being found.